galaxyproject/training-material/topics/ecology/tutorials/obisindicators/tutorial.md

 Warning: OBIS uses records as a proxy for individuals and sampling is generally not random, the community is not infinitely large and not all species are represented in the sample.

-The Shannon diversity index, also known as the Shannon-Wiener diversity index, is defined in OBIS as the sum over all species of -fi*log(fi) with fi defined as n/ni with n as the total number of records in the raster cell and ni as the total number of records for the ith-species in the raster cell.
+The Shannon diversity index, also known as the Shannon-Wiener diversity index, is defined in OBIS as the sum over all species of $-fi*log(fi)$ with fi defined as $n/ni$ with n as the total number of records in the raster cell and ni as the total number of records for the ith-species in the raster cell.
 ![Map showing the shannon indice](../../images/obisindicators/shannon.png "Shannon map")